-‘Real Housewives Of Atlanta’ Star Porsha Williams Shows Off Hourglass Figure In Curve-Hugging Hot-Pink Dress
+‘Real Housewives Of Atlanta’ Star Porsha Williams Shows Off Hourglass Figure In Curve-Hugging Hot Pink Dress

-Real Housewives Of Atlanta star Porsha Williams is flaunting her hourglass figure in the most recent photo on her Instagram page.
-In the photo, the reality TV star is rocking a curve-hugging, strapless, hot-pink dress.
+Real Housewives of Atlanta star Porsha Williams is flaunting her hourglass figure in the most recent photo on her Instagram page.
+In the photo, the reality TV star is rocking a tight and strapless hot pink dress.
 Porsha’s long black hair falls in loose waves as she looks over her shoulder at something or someone off-camera.

-It appears that the photo is from a scene in RHOA’s upcoming season as Bravo’s logo is in the right-hand corner alongside information about the show’s airtime.
+It appears that the photo is from a scene in RHOA‘s upcoming season as Bravo’s logo is in the lower right-hand corner alongside information about the show’s airtime.
 Porsha also promotes the upcoming season in her caption.

 “This Sunday!!
-It’s going down,” she wrote before adding a fire emoji.
+It’s going down,” she wrote, adding a fire emoji.

 In the comments, Porsha’s fans seemed excited about the show’s return.